RosieDomenech/rosiedomenech/README.md

 I specialize in threat detection, vulnerability management, and securing enterprise environments- with a focus on turning complex security challenges into practical, scalable solutions.

-🎓 Graduate of the Tandon School of Engineering
+🎓 Graduate of the NYU Tandon School of Engineering
 📜 Experienced in regulatory and compliance-driven environments

 ---